ieeevr/2022/attend/satellite-events/davidson-usa/index.md

     <h3> Accommodation </h3>

     <p>
-        We have a block of rooms reserved at Hoewood Suites:
+        We have a block of rooms reserved at Homewood Suites:
         <ul>
             <li>King Studio with Queen sleeper sofa: $132 per night</li>
             <li>King Suite with Queen sleeper sofa: $137 per night</li>